The Gruen Eco Design blog about how to convert your dream from an energy efficient home into a reality.

 We do want to build a little studio, a tiny home into our garden.
 Just a one room with a small bathroom and a kitchenette, to accommodate our family and friends when they visit us from Germany, but also to potentially help us with some additional income to pay off the mortgage faster.

-We are aiming to run our house mainly of rainwater, meaning we have to allocate a space for large rainwater tanks.
+We are aiming to run our house mainly from rainwater, meaning we have to allocate a space for large rainwater tanks.

 There is also the heat pump and the external unit for the small split system, that will look after the tiny bit of additional heating or cooling our passive house might need.
 You need to find a space for the water meter and the meter box.
 And we do want to make sure those services are not visible, but somehow hidden and invisible.
 We will go all electric and therefore won’t need a gas meter at least.